This is a remarkable story in two parts

 Just how a wild boy without a birth name, was found in a German forest, adopted by a English king and came to live in the Chilterns, is just an astonishing story.

 Whilst on a hunting trip during a visit to his home, King George l, who was also ruler of the Duchy and Electorate of Brunswick-Lüneburg Hanover, came across a feral boy who got about on all fours.
 Of unknown age or parentage, he was said to “exhibit uncivilised behaviour’ and was unable to communicate.
-He had survived by scavenging what forest food he could find, and from the remains of a shirt collar around his neck, had been in the care of someone.
+He had survived by scavenging what forest food he could find, and from the remains of a shirt collar around his neck, had at one time, been in someone’s care.

 Peter was then entrusted to the care of Mrs Titchbourn, a close friend of the Queen’s, along with a handsome annual pension of £35.
 Mrs. Titchbourn usually spent a few weeks every summer at the house of Mr James Fenn, a yeoman farmer at Axter’s End, in the parish of Northchurch, which is how he came to live in the Chilterns.
 After the death of James Fenn he was transferred to the care of James’s brother, Thomas, and is where Peter lived with the several successive tenants of that farm until his death in 1785.